ripienaar/free-for-dev/README.md

   * [WebAsk](https://webask.io) - Survey and Form Builder.
 Free plan has 3 surveys per account, 100 responses per month, 10 elements per survey.
   * [Wufoo](https://www.wufoo.com/) - Quick forms to use on websites.
 Free plan has a limit of 100 submissions each month.
   * [formpost.app](https://formpost.app) - Free, unlimited Form to Email service.
 Setup custom redirect, auto response, webhooks etc for free.
+  * [Formester.com](https://formester.com) - Share and embed unique-looking forms on your website—no limits on the number of forms created or features restricted by the plan.
+Get up to 100 submissions every month for free.

 **[⬆ back to top](#table-of-contents)**